numpy/archive/numpy_docs_team_handbook/README.md

 ### **Closing a meeting**
 1. Review meeting notes for readability, preferably right after the meeting.
 2. Archive the notes in a .md format by committing it to https://github.com/numpy/archive/tree/main/docs_team_meetings.
+Make sure to include the meeting scribe/s as a co-author/s in your pull request.
+(Let's make all contributions visible!)

 ### **Meeting template**